white-and-red houses

 Over the course of the full 5 years, I have invested just under $20,000 and as of Jan 2, 2024 my account is down 4.7%, a net lose of $1,201.

 I started initially with $500 in Jan 2019 and have had auto-invest enabled.
 With auto investing, I started with a lower amount monthly and at the highest point I was doing $400 every 2 weeks.
-For clarity, $20,000 was not invested the entire 5 years, as I did not do a one-time investment in the beginning.2 The amounts of the contributions were gradually increasing over time.
-This is very important to note, for my personal Fundrise portfolio.
-Because of how I invested and the timing, this meant an increasing amount of the contributions were higher on the backend of the 5 year timeframe.
-If I had instead, invested the $20k up front on day one and zero contributions thereafter, it is highly likely my Fundrise portfolio would a positive net return.3
+For clarity, $20,000 was not invested the entire 5 years, as I did not do a one-time investment in the beginning.2 It’s important to understand in my situation, the amounts of the contributions were gradually increasing over time.
+Because of how I invested and the timing of the market, this meant an increasing amount of the contributions were higher on the backend of the 5 year timeframe.
+If I had instead, invested the $20k up front on day one and zero contributions thereafter, it is highly likely my Fundrise portfolio would have had a positive net return.3

 With the investment plan of Long-term growth, my Fundrise portfolio allocation at the end of the 5 year period was the following5: